livewires/website/pages/tech.md

     electrical: advanced
     mechanical: medium

-  dual-dice:
-    name: "Dual Dice"
-    description: "With a press of a button, this dual dice will give you a roll!
-LEDs light to show your number."
-    cost: "~£10-£15"
-    electrical: medium
-    mechanical: easy

   escape-robot:
     name: "Escape Robot"
     description: "Build a robot that will find its way out of a maze using sensors and its microprocessor."